9th May, 2021

 During audits by regulators, it could lead to hefty fines, lawsuits, or in a worst-case scenario, even jail.

 This damages your company's brand reputation in the market.

 A mismatch between plans and reality.
-When employees buy applications independently, it consumes the budget at the department and business unit level.
+When employees buy applications independently, it consumes the budget at the department and business unit levels.
 Since IT is unaware of the buying process, it leads to a mismatch between the plan and execution.

-For example, your company's CMO has plans to utilize the marketing budget of $1.5M.
+For example, your company's CMO has plans to utilize a marketing budget of $1.5M.
 But if the marketing executives end up purchasing apps worth $150,000, wouldn't it impact the plan made by the CMO?

 Here, the main thing to note is top-down procurement doesn't work.
 Procuring apps without employee feedback gives rise to 'shadow IT.'

 Suppose employees are uncomfortable with a particular application and feel that the UI is difficult to understand.
-In that case, they will switch to apps with the ease of use without the consent of the IT department to do their work.
+In that case, they will switch to apps with ease of use without the consent of the IT department to do their work.

 Collaboration inefficiencies.
 When employees across departments use different applications for the same function, it leads to collaboration inefficiencies.
 The whole process becomes inefficient when there are multiple versions of data existing in different locations.